lubuntu-team/manual/source/2/2.4/2.4.1/lxqt-archiver.rst

 To navigate to a folder inside of an archive double click on it in the center of the window or double click on the left side pane.
 To move back up in a directory double click on the folder :guilabel:`..`.
 To select all files press :kbd:`Control + A` or :menuselection:`Edit --> Select All`.

 To reload the view of the archive press :kbd:`F5` or :menuselection:`View --> Reload`.
 To view the whole directory tree press :kbd:`Control+ Shift + E` or :menuselection:`View --> Expand`.
 To view just the top level of directory tree press :kbd:`Control + Shift + C` or :menuselection:`View --> Collapse`.
 To search for files press :kbd:`Control +F` or :menuselection:`View --> Filter`.
 Type what you want to search for in the textbox at the bottom.
+To clear search press the :guilabel:`rightward pointing arrow with an x in it`.
 To hide searching press :kbd:`Control+F` or :menuselection:`View --> Filter` again.

 .. image:: lxqt-archiver.png